-Summary results for Business Development activities only.
-Results do not include Canada Wood Japan's market access program (e.g., addressing regulatory barriers to Canadian wood products/systems through codes and standards) and other related efforts that provide a foundation for the market development program in Japan.
 KEY FUNDERS Several organizations under the Canada Wood umbrella including the B.C.
 Council of Forest Industries and the BC Wood Specialties Group lead market development efforts in Japan.
-Funding partners include the Province of B.C. (through Forestry Innovation Investment) and the federal government of Canada (through Natural Resources Canada).
+In all its market development efforts, FII seeks to work in collaboration with government and industry partners to support long-term market diversification and growth.
 By working together, government and industry have managed to grow the Japanese market for B.C.'s high-quality wood products.
 Leveraging resources ensures that Canada remains a leading supplier of forest products to one of the most important, high-value markets.